digiltd/oh-rtd-test/Ntp-Binding.md

     DateTime    Date    "Date and Time: [%1$tA, %1$td.%1$tm.%1$tY %1$tT]"  (Status)    { ntp="Europe/Berlin:de_DE", knx="11.001:15/7/2, 10.001:15/7/1" }
 where 11.001 is the KNX date type and 10.001 is the KNX time type

+## Formating

+[Here](http://docs.oracle.com/javase/7/docs/api/java/util/Formatter.html) is an overview of how you can format the output of date and time.

 ## Example configurations

 Example configurations can be found [here](https://code.google.com/p/openhab-samples/wiki/BindingConfig?ts=1370629305&updated=BindingConfig).